 Support After Hospital - We know that people don't like being in hospital and want to get home as quickly as possible.
 We can support people who have been in hospital or who are at risk of being admiited to hospital.
 Support includes light housework, shopping and helping with referrals to other agencies.
 We work alongside other care agencies and social services.

-Our transport service can help you get to medical appointments and activities if you would struggle to get there otherwise.
+Our transport service can help you get to medical appointments if you would struggle to get there otherwise.

 Falls prevention buddies support people with a falls prevention exercise plan, and can look at ways to reduce risks associated with falling in the home.
 This may include assistance with occasional gardening or odd jobs to help make your home a safer place.